5 Must Have Add-Ons & 2 Tools to Upgrade Your GTM Game

 Working with GTM (and GA) is great, but certain aspects of it were overlooked by Google, and some functionalities are missing which are very much needed.
 This is where add-ons come in handy, and I’ve collected 5 of them here + 2 tools, for you to explore and empower you to upgrade your Google Tag Manager and Analytics game:

-It enables you to copy and paste specific values (bye-bye those pesky typos of missing characters when working with values) from within the dataLayer, and this is the best feature they have in my view – I use it constantly when setting up new tags or vars in GTM, since it allows me to both QA myself and fixes on the fly any errors if I spot them, all within the comfort of an add on that’s also easy on the eyes.
+It enables you to inspect values from within the dataLayer and persist them between pages.
+I use it constantly when setting up new tags or vars in GTM, since it allows me to both QA myself and fixes on the fly any errors if I spot them, all within the comfort of an add on that’s also easy on the eyes.

 Get the add-on here